ujesh-sakariya/local-deep-research/README.md

 The system includes multiple search engines.
 Some require API keys:

+Use .env in config folder if .secrets.toml doesnt work.

 ```toml
 # Add to .secrets.toml
 SERP_API_KEY = "your-serpapi-key-here"        # For Google results via SerpAPI